How to represent your existing deployments in Sleuth

 Sleuth allows you to model your existing deployment Environments.
 Environments are defined and shared under a Project.
 Examples of how you might use an Environment are:

 The heart of most software change in an organization is driven via code.
-A Code deployment in Sleuth directly maps to a Git repository in your source control system (e.g. GitHub, Bitbucket, GitLab).
+A Code deployment in Sleuth (not to be confused with a Deploy in Sleuth) represents a direct mapping to a Git repository in your source control system (e.g. GitHub, Bitbucket, GitLab).
 You may define any number of Code deployments under a Project so Sleuth can track your code deploys.
 Examples of code deployments include:

 Many teams use Feature flags to activate new code paths or features for their customers.
 This is just another source of change and Sleuth will treat them as such.
 You can connect your LaunchDarkly feature flags to a project.